Peas - Key Growing Information

 TREATED SEEDS: Treated seeds are less susceptible to rotting in prolonged cold, wet weather.

-DISEASES: A common disease is pea root rot (Fusarium sp. or Aphanomyces euteiches) which causes browning and drying of the foliage from the ground up.
+DISEASES: A common disease is pea root rot (Fusarium sp. or Aphanomyces euteiches) which causes yellowing and die-back of foliage from the ground up.
 The best control is to ensure well-drained soil and to rotate crops out of legumes for at least three years.
 Powdery mildew causes white, powdery mold on the leaves, stems, and pods in hot weather.
 Choose resistant varieties.

 FREEZING: All our peas are good for freezing and canning.